isw-kudos/kudos-docs/docs/badges/install/install-widgets.md

 To add the Give Thanks link – This step is OPTIONAL

-    --%><script type="text/javascript" src="/Kudos/scripts/widgets/ThanksAwarderHeader.js" charset="utf-8"></script><%--
+    --%><script type="text/javascript" src="/Huddo/scripts/widgets/ThanksAwarderHeader.js" charset="utf-8"></script><%--
     --%><li id="lotusBannerThankSomeone"><a href="javascript:giveThanks('${urlProfiles}');"><fmt:message key="label.header.kudos.givethanks"/></a></li><%--

 Save and close the file, the changes will take effect when the clusters are restarted.
 (See next task)

-### Specify Kudos Analytics Admin Community for Security
+### Specify Huddo Analytics Admin Community for Security

-This change will not be picked up by Connections until the Kudos Application is restarted.
+This change will not be picked up by Connections until the Huddo Application is restarted.
 This will be performed at the end of the configuration.

 Create the resource.properties file in the Profiles Statistics customisation directory:
-`<PROFILES_STATS_DIR>`/KudosProperties
+`<PROFILES_STATS_DIR>`/HuddoProperties
-Where **PROFILES_STATS_DIR** is defined by the WebSphere variable: e.g. /opt/IBM/Connections/data/shared/profiles/statistics/KudosProperties
+Where **PROFILES_STATS_DIR** is defined by the WebSphere variable: e.g. /opt/IBM/Connections/data/shared/profiles/statistics/HuddoProperties

-Put the following line in the file, replacing `<KUDOS_ANALYTICS_ADMIN_COMMUNITY_ID>` with the ID of the Kudos Analytics Community created in Task 2.4:
+Put the following line in the file, replacing `<KUDOS_ANALYTICS_ADMIN_COMMUNITY_ID>` with the ID of the Huddo Analytics Community created in Task 2.4:

     analyticsAdminCommunityID=<KUDOS_ANALYTICS_ADMIN_COMMUNITY_ID>